Minerals Industry Experience Program

 Application process:

-• Online applications for Adelaide hub are now closed.
+• Online applications are open now until 20 October 2025

 • Spaces are limited, an online application is required to be considered